Busting the Breast Augmentation Myths – The Truth

 13. MYTH – Breast Implants are not safe

-Breast implants are medical devices that are placed into your breast cavity to improve the appearance of your breasts and restore the lost volume.
-Despite this myth being extremely common on social media, it has no factual evidence supporting it.
-Implants have been tested for safety by the Food and Drug Administration (FDA) in the United States and the results prove this statement is false and a myth.
-FDA has approved the use of implants.
+Breast implants are medical devices that are placed into your breast cavity to add volume.
+Implants have been tested for safety by the Food and Drug Administration (FDA) in the United States.
+In fact, the FDA has approved the use of implants.

 14. MYTH – You can’t get breast implants if you are old

-In the world of cosmetic surgery, age is not a restriction for the procedures.
-The breast augmentation procedure is applicable for anyone who is over the age of 18 years and healthy, both mentally and physically.
-Having implants at an older age can restore volume and enhance their appearance.
-There is less likelihood of you worrying about pregnancy ruining the results for you.
-In short, you are never too old to get breast implants.
+The breast augmentation procedure applies to anyone who is over the age of 18 years and healthy, both mentally and physically.
+Having implants at an older age can address age-related volume loss in the breasts.

 15. MYTH – Breast augmentation is an easy and simple procedure

 Breast augmentation is a plastic and reconstructive surgical procedure that is far from being a simple procedure.
 It can take approximately 1 hour to 2 hours to perform, and the recovery period can take up to six weeks.
-Just like artwork, skill and aesthetic ability determine the final result.
+Like any surgical procedure, breast augmentation requires careful planning, skillful execution, and thorough post-operative care to achieve optimal results and minimise risks.

 16. MYTH – Breast augmentation procedure is going to result in severe bruising